krobelus/rate-experiments/README.md

 and memory usage in megabytes (2^20^ bytes).

-Overall, the performance of the four checkers we analyze is very similar, as can be seen by the boxplots for runtime (figure @fig:box-time) and memory usage (figure @fig:box-space).
+Overall, the performance of the four checkers we analyze is very similar, as can be seen by the boxplots for runtime (figure @fig:box-time).
+The memory usage (figure @fig:box-space) is higher in `rate`, likely due to to the difference described in [Clause Identifiers], but there should be no asymptotical difference.

 ![Boxplot of checker runtimes across all proofs](p/box-time.svg){#fig:box-time}